Billionaire Profile

 2021

-Retired from Celltrion.
+Retired from Celltrion

 2023

-Returned as chairman
+Returned as Chairman

-Returned as chairman of Celltrion Group.
+Returned as chairman of the Celltrion group.

 Philanthropy & Social Impact